p2ppsr/cwi-base/README.md

 ---
 #### Function: asBsvSdkTx

-Parse a bsv transaction encoded as a hex string, serialized Buffer, or bsv.Tx to Transaction If tx is already a Transaction, just return it.
+Coerce a bsv transaction encoded as a hex string, serialized Buffer, or Transaction to Transaction If tx is already a Transaction, just return it.

 ```ts